 What is an enabler in leadership?

 In leadership, enabling separates the good ones from the great ones.
-An enabler leader ensures their team has all the tools to get the job done, creating the ideal environment for success.
+An enabler leadership styles ensures their team has all the tools to get the job done, creating the ideal environment for success.
 Moreover, they don’t allow their egos to get in the way.
 Instead, they allow the employees to do the hard work and take credit for a job well done.

 These enablers are valuable for the organization.
 They are committed to finding ways to engage others to tackle problems or issues that impact the company.
 Leaders like this want to see everyone working constructively to accomplish the goal.
 Enabling leaders will also stand up for their team.
 They are not in it for fame, glory, or even career building.
 It is about letting others shine and being humble enough to step back out of the way.